 - disable hardware acceleration chrome

-- how to turn off gpu acceleration on google chrome
+- turn off hardware acceleration chrome

 - How to Change and Use Timezone (Tzutil) in Windows 7